MySupersuit/githubSweng/README.md

 # SWENG GitHub Data Visualisation

 The home page is below where you can specify a repository to analyse.
+(Click for video demonstration).

 [![Click image for demonstration](./homepage.png)](https://www.youtube.com/watch?v=eX-lVTnJORo&feature=youtu.be)